-1. There are seven parts and the interrogatories within Schedule P. Part 1 provides detailed information on losses and loss expenses.
+There are seven parts and the interrogatories within Schedule P. Part 1 provides detailed information on losses and loss expenses.
 Part 2 provides a history of incurred losses and defense & cost containment (DCC) expenses.
 Part 3 provides a history of loss and DCC payments.
 Part 4 provides a history of bulk and incurred but not reported (IBNR) reserves.
 Part 5 provides a history of claims.
 Part 6 provides a history of premiums earned.
 Part 7 provides a history of loss sensitive contracts.
 Schedule P Interrogatories provides for additional calculation and explanation of various amounts.

-2. Earned premium is on a calendar year basis.
-Losses incurred should be assigned to the year in which the event occurred that triggered coverage under the contract.
+Earned premium is on a calendar year basis in Part 1, an exposure year basis in Part 6, and a policy year basis in Part 7.
+Except in Part 7, which shows policy year experience, losses incurred should be assigned to the year in which the event occurred that triggered coverage under the contract.
 This may be a date of accident (occurrence policies), a date of report (claims made policies), a policy issue date (tail policies), or a date of discovery (fidelity and surety).
 Hereafter, this is called the “incurred year.”

-3. Schedule P displays ten years of historical data for all lines of business.
+Schedule P displays ten years of historical data for all lines of business.

-4. Report all dollar amounts in Schedule P in thousands of dollars ($000 omitted), by either rounding or truncating.
+Report all dollar amounts in Schedule P in thousands of dollars ($000 omitted), by either rounding or truncating.
+Claim counts should be reported as whole numbers.

-5. Except for medical professional liability, other liability and products liability which separately display data for occurrence and claims-made coverages and the reinsurance lines, the lines of business are groupings of the lines of business used on the state page.
+The lines of business in Schedule P are groupings of the lines of business used on the state page.
 In some cases, the heading of the line of business has been expanded for clarity.
-Business reported on the Aggregate write-ins for other lines of business line of the Statement of Income and the State Page should be included in the Other Liability sections of Schedule P.
+Business reported on the Aggregate write-ins for other lines of business line of the State Page should be included in the Other Liability sections of Schedule P.

-6. Data for Annual Statement Line 17.3 – Excess Workers’ Compensation should be reported as Other Liability – Occurrence as appropriate for the contractual terms of the policy.
+Data for Annual Statement Line 17.3 – Excess Workers’ Compensation should be reported as Other Liability – Occurrence as appropriate for the contractual terms of the policy.